Hamza-Abbas/German-Airbnb-Analytics-Pipeline-dbt-Databricks-Power-BI/README.md

 ### 5. Booking activity peaks in summer months
 - Berlin review activity peaks in **July 2025 (14,585 reviews)**
 - Sharp post-September drop consistent with occupancy trends
-- Reviews used as booking proxy — actual booking data not publicly available
+- Reviews used as booking proxy — actual booking data is not publicly available

 ---